What is Chaney root? Chaney Root is the root of an endemic Jamaican plant. This plant’s botanical name is Smilax balbisiana.

 It is always wise to talk with your doctor before starting any herbal regimen.

-Chaney root is the Jamaican local name for Smilax Balbisiana genus.
-Unlike other smilax species, the underground creeping section of this plant is the section used for medicial purposes.
+Chaney root is the Jamaican local name for the Smilax Balbisiana plant which is native to Jamaica.

-There is very scientific data to support the belief that Chaney root is an aphrodisiac.
-However evidence does show that active compounds in the herb may contribute to enhancing male fertility.
+There is no scientific data to support the claim that Chaney root is an aphrodisiac.

 Disclaimer: This website is for informational purposes only.
 Nothing stated on the site should be viewed as medical advice.
 Please talk to a professional healthcare provider about matters relating to medical treatment.